PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 - With n_digits = 5, n_layers = 1, the addition algorithm does not use any data generated in steps 0 to 10 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 6 steps (11 to 16)
 - With n_digits = 5, n_layers = 2, the addition algorithm does not use any data generated in steps 0 to 7 inclusive.
 The model also does not use the last (17th) step.
 Therefore, the addition is started and completed in 9 steps (8 to 16).
 What are the extra 3 steps used for?
+- In **both** the above cases, the pattern failures in steps 11 to 16 each fail in exactly one digit, and the failing digit progresses steadily from A5 to A0 step by step.

-CoLab Part 10B does this analysis and produces this output:
+CoLab Part 10B does this analysis and produces the below output.
+Note that an entry like "%SimpleUS9=31" means that 31% of SimpleUS9 questions failed - not 31% of all questions failed.

 <table>
     <thead>